drganjoo/CarND-Path-Planning-Project/README.md

 ### Shortcomings

 1) Distance calcualtion is not very accurate.
-Earlier I had tried using XY body frame to calculate distance from the car to other vehicles but that wasn't accurate:
+Earlier I had tried using XY body frame to calculate distance from the car to other vehicles but that wasn't accurate either:

 ```
 CartesianPoint car_in_body_frame = model_.TranslateXYToBodyFrame(car->x, car->y);